CFG-Fullstack-1-Group-1/Library-Book-Ordering/homework/week_2/homework_week_2.md

 ## Homepage

-The homepage provides a simple interface for the enduser to either log-in (Flow 1), search and order a book (Flows 2-3), or to view any vital information (Flows 4-5).
+The homepage provides a simple interface for the end-user to either log-in (Flow 1), search and order a book (Flows 2-3), or to view any vital information (Flows 4-5).

 ### **Flow 1 - Logging in and viewing the Django Admin and Database View**